itskarelleh/oddysee-hls-audio-player/CONTRIBUTING.md

 We build an **elegant API that wraps verbose HLS.js complexity**.
 Every contribution should make audio streaming simpler, not add more complexity.

+## Getting Started
+Fork the repository

+Create a feature branch

+Follow our API patterns

+Submit a pull request

 ## Core Principles

 ### 1. Wrap, Don't Expose